NFS11/Flipqed/README.md

 # Flipqed
 Flipqed is a game written in C# and is a file "hide and seek" game.

-FLipqed is a game I made for fun where the game makes a .txt file.
+Flipqed is a game I made for fun where the game makes a .txt file.
 You have 5 minutes to find this .txt file.

 The .txt file the game makes can be found in any of these folders/locations: